Abundance of the chemical elements

-The abundance of the chemical elements is a measure of the occurrence of the chemical elements relative to all other elements in a given environment.
+The abundance of the chemical elements is a measure of the occurrences of the chemical elements relative to all other elements in a given environment.
 Abundance is measured in one of three ways: by mass fraction (in commercial contexts often called weight fraction), by mole fraction (fraction of atoms by numerical count, or sometimes fraction of molecules in gases), or by volume fraction.
 Volume fraction is a common abundance measure in mixed gases such as planetary atmospheres, and is similar in value to molecular mole fraction for gas mixtures at relatively low densities and pressures, and ideal gas mixtures.
 Most abundance values in this article are given as mass fractions.